AryanK112233/AWS-project-Login-web-app/README.md

 ## Steps :
 ## 1. Web app with Amplify Console:
 * Create a simple html website and put it in a zipped folder. ***(use test_index.html)***
-* Log into the Amplify console and click on get started.
+* Log into the Amplify console and click on Get Started.
 * Select Host web app.
-Now you have various options to injest your html code in the AWS Amplify.
+Now you have various options to install your HTML code in the AWS Amplify.
 I used "Deploy without GiT provider"
-* In the App name field, enter your desred app name .For Environment name, enter dev.
+* In the App name field, enter your desired app name.
+For the Environment name, enter dev.
 * Drag and drop your zipped file and choose Save and Deploy.
-* After a few seconds, you should see the message Deployment successfully completed.
+* After a few seconds, you should see the message Deployment completed.